 It's that time of the week, where we ask our worldly Lonely Planet editors what's making travel news in their corners of the globe.

-And in travel headlines from other places:
+And in more travel news from other places: